 Digital employee exit management processes help you fix this by defining clear accountabilities and creating visibility in expected and actual time taken to complete the tasks.
 User level access-based reports and dashboards can ensure delays, if any, are highlighted upfront to avoid last minute challenges in providing necessary clearances to the employee.

 Exit management process is one of the most critical components.
 Considering its impact on existing and future employees, it’s prudent for companies to design the entire experience effectively and efficiently.
+A modern HRMS software can ease the process for an organisation.

 Consciously designed employee exit processes will look to automate the routine tasks, while ensuring employees get a personalized experience.
 Digital exit management process helps save time, resources and builds a positive employee experience while providing actionable insights.